-1. Providing financial support for TML Programs, Services, Staff Development and Equipment not covered by the town and proposed by the library director.
+- Providing financial support for TML programs, services, staff development and equipment not covered by the town and proposed by the library director.

-b.
-Also, this includes a grant process for Library Director to request funds for special programs, staff continuing education, and special equipment needs.
+- Also, this includes a process for the Library Director to request funds for special programs, staff continuing education, and special equipment needs.

-2. Communicating with donors and the public on the benefits to the library from their donations.
-We are exploring new ways to tell the story of how the library makes a difference to both library users and the community. .
+- Communicating with donors and the public on the benefits their donations deliver.
+We are exploring new ways to tell the stories of how the library makes a difference to both library patrons and the community.

-3. Long-term funding for future building needs.
+- Long-term funding for future building needs.
 We are building an endowment to help on the next major capital need and to provide on-going support for library programs.
-A portion of the annual appeal funds go into the foundation’s endowment
+A portion of the annual appeal funds goes into the foundation’s endowment.

 If you are a board member, you need to be able to attend at least four out of our six regular meeting.
-The meetings are always on the fourth Thursday in the months of January, March, May, July, and September.
+The meetings are held in the months of January, March, May, July, and September.
 In November, we move it up to the week before or after Thanksgiving.
 Board members are also expected to serve on one of the committees.

 Legal Skills related to Non-Profits: The Foundation has never had any legal trouble.
 But sometimes there are questions about the bylaws and what is permissible within IRS, state and town rules.
-So we would welcome an attorney with legal skills related to non-profits (or a lawyer who is willing to dig into these).
+So we would welcome an attorney with legal skills related to non-profits (or a lawyer who is willing to learn.

-Communications Skills: The Foundation has a communications committee to share how the funds donated are used and ways that the library is benefiting the community.
-Experience and skills in communicating are welcome.
+Marketing and Technology Skills: The Foundation has a Outreach committee to educate the community on how the funds donated are used and ways that the library is benefiting the community.
+Experience and skills in marketing communications and digital marketing are needed.
 There are opportunities on this for both volunteers for specific short-run projects.